lkoepsel/microserver/README.md

 All mpbuild files *files_vN.txt* have been tested and load properly.
 I've added `async def` to all web functions in the 7th version *light_leds_v7* per the documentation.
 The recommendation stated it could increase performance.
 It does appear to do so, though I haven't done explicit timing.

-## Introduction
-The contents of this folder install a webserver application on a WiFi-enabled board running MicroPython.
-The server is a simple web page offering the ability to turn LED's on or off.
-The page is served by a small web server library called [microdot](https://github.com/miguelgrinberg/microdot), which was written for [MicroPython](https://www.micropython.org), running on a Pico W. This demo is intended to serve as a simple, **iterative** example as to how to develop a user-facing webpage running on the Pico W.
 ## Versions and Installation
 If you already have files on your Pico W, you will need to "*wipe*" your Pico W file system (reformat it) to reduce possible program conflicts. **Be sure you have saved any program files on your PC, before doing so!** See *"Tool to Erase...* below for more information.